-International standard IEC 61511 [6] provides a methodology to determine the required probability of failure on demand of a low temperature protection system, in relation to a defined hazard rate target.
+International standard IEC 61511, Functional safety - Safety instrumented systems for the process industry sector [5] provides a methodology to determine the required probability of failure on demand of a low temperature protection system, in relation to a defined hazard rate target.

 The hazard review and risk assessment shall ideally include the customer's system.
-Where this is not possible, due to lack of information about the customer system, then a clear battery limit must be defined with normal and abnormal process parameters.
+Where this is not possible, due to lack of information about the customer system, then a clear battery limit shall be defined with normal and abnormal process parameters.